Betterjingxuan/Model-Interpretation/README.md

 # Model-Interpretation
-This is a list of papers about Shapley value based method for model interpretation.
+This is a list of papers about Shapley value based methods for model interpretation.

 # Paper List
 Efficient Sampling Approaches to Shapley Value Approximation